hector/voting-bot/README.md

 # Voting Bot

-This is the basic voting bot I coded once for fun.
+This is a simple voting bot I coded once for fun.
 I am sharing it in case some code is useful for somebody.

 Its main characteristics are: